News & Insights

 Non-essential high street businesses, who can open their doors on 12th April, can obtain grants of up to £6,000 whilst those in the hospitality sector who can operate indoors from 17th May can receive up to £18,000.

 These funds will also coincide with the extension of business recovery loans, which range from £25,000 to £10 million.
 These are now available until the end of the year and 80% of the value will be backed by the government.

 Furthermore, the existing business rates holiday has been extended until the end of June, when it is hoped any pandemic restriction will be lifted.
 Businesses from the hospitality, leisure and retail sectors, who qualified for rates relief through 2020, will then be eligible to pay only a third of business rates normally owed for the remainder of the year.

 This initiative has already been met with indignation for not going far enough to support struggling retailers.
 Some commentators have stated that ‘there is a deep wound in the system…and it can’t be plastered over’ and ‘three months [of total rates relief] will represent little more than a stay of execution for many firms’.

-Pubs, restaurants and cafes will also benefit from the reduced 5% VAT rate for hospitality and tourism which has been extended until the end of September.
+The Budget also highlighted how pubs, restaurants and cafes will continue to benefit from the reduced 5% VAT rate for hospitality and tourism which has been extended until the end of September.
 There will then be a stepped increase to 12.5% for a further six months, before returning to the normal 20% in April 2022.

 Alcohol duty tax will also remain frozen to help licensed businesses and to attract more customers once it is safe to do so.